 I must admit, it’s been cool being Spanish lately.
 What with the immensely popular and equally as successful Rafael Nadal tearing up tennis and La Furia Roja wining the European and then World Cup whilst playing the best football imaginable, it has to be said that from a patriotic standpoint, all is going well for my country.

 The thing is, when we look at slasher movies, our output leaves me pretty much lost for words when it comes to banter.
 It makes it harder when I notice that despite a few stabs, this is the most recognised (but not the best) effort of my country’s involvement in the cycle.
 Just a quick browse through the reviews here online and as of yet, I haven’t seen one that praises Spain’s weapon of choice for stalk and slash recognición

 So I took it upon myself to start preparing my defensive arguments.
 A legend of Spain from Simón’s era is singer/poet Joan Manuel Serrat.
 His most renowned LP was Mediterraneo, which got him expelled from fascist Spain for its intelligent subtle lyrics and views on the struggle of Spaniards under El Generalissimo, Francisco Franco.
 A fine example is the track, Barquito de Papel (small boat of paper).
-On first look it seems quite harmless and even my brother still likes to look at it as a song about a young boy, at a time when money in villages was invisible, floating the aforementioned barquito down a local stream (something he used to do.).
+On first impression, it seems quite harmless and even my brother still likes to look at it as a song about a young boy, at a time when money in villages was invisible, floating the aforementioned barquito down a local stream (something he used to do.).
 But lines like, “Without a boss, without a direction it travels wear it wants to” were a shrewd dig at the struggles of our people under fascism and the truth was in the subliminal messages.